-This post is a collection of links and resources where you can access and find images, sounds, etc. for your next presentation or creative pursuit such as desktop wallpaper.
+This post is a collection of links and resources where you can access and find images, sounds, etc. for your next presentation or creative pursuit such as creating your desktop wallpaper.

 In general, the links here are to resources that are free (at least in cost) but please double check the license of the items you download and use to be sure of the obligations and freedoms.
 In many cases, you might need to acknowledge the source.
 With that out of the way, let’s get started.

 I have used Morguefile for the longest time to find interesting and useful images.
 The landing page claims to have over 400,000 free stock photos for commercial use.
 There is a global search and the images are also grouped into collections so that you can find what works for you.

 When you find an image, you’ll see its details as below.
 Remember to check the License that lists what you can do with it, a suggested line to credit the creator and other useful information.

 The Metropolitan Museum of Art offers a broad range of digital images.
 As explained here they implemented a new policy for Open Access which [the following text is directly from their page] makes images of artworks it believes to be in the public domain widely and freely available for unrestricted use, and at no cost, in accordance with the Creative Commons Zero (CC0) designation and the Terms and Conditions of this (the Met’s) website.
 Please read the page linked above first to understand what you can do with the images and how to use them.